matt-stacey/homelab-ansible/README.md

     - `roles` folder
         - create a folder for each container added to inventory.yaml
         - create a `tasks` subfolder containing main.yaml with role-specific tasks
-        - create a `defaults` subfolder containing any variables needed
+        - if needed, create a `defaults` subfolder containing any variables needed
     - The `vault` folder (ignored by the repository)
         - `api_password` - password for the api_user
         - `root_ct_pass` - default password for the root user for containers